raspberrypilearning/pi-tag/en/step_6.md

 ## Write to a card

-Each RFID tag or card has a very small amount of memory which can be written to.
-You can only write up to 48 characters, so let's write the name of a colour onto the card so that each player can have their own colour.
+Each RFID tag or card has a very small amount of memory that you can save only write up to 48 characters in.
+Let's write the name of a colour onto the card, so that each player can have their own colour.

 + Make a copy of your test program and call it `write_card.py`.
 Save it in the same folder.

-+ Locate this line of code which reads a card and remove it:
++ Locate this line of code that reads a card, and remove it:

 ```python
 card_id, card_text = reader.read()